Season Eight of “I’m glad you interrupted”

 3. Meeting the morning out-loud practice requirement.
 We don’t expect you to integrate the practice in your morning routine right away, but support you to do so gradually.

-5. At least two years experience with a daily, spiritual practice like yoga asanas, breath meditation, journaling or prayer.
+5. At least two years experience with a daily, spiritual practice like yoga poses, breath meditation, journaling or prayer.

-For every returning person that has been part of an earlier season, a new person to this series can join.
+For every returning person that has been part of an earlier season, 2-3 newbies can join.
 This way we grow gradually and in integrity.
 We have a connection call with every person who signs up.

 We sometimes allow people who don’t yet meet the fifth requirement to the course, after that connection call.